eskander/eskander.github.io/category/electronics-tinkering.md

 category: ''

 ---
-About Electronics & Tinkering with old stuff.
+About Electronics and Tinkering with old stuff.